InnovateUKGitHub/innovation-funding-service/common/starter/ifs-starter-messaging/README.md

 Profile
 =

-    SPRING_PROFILES_ACTIVE will need to contain an AMQP entry
+Enabled by default

-**I'm planning to switch the default to AMQP being on at a later date and disabling it will require a profile to be set.**
+    SPRING_PROFILES_ACTIVE will need to contain an DISABLE_AMQP to stop the AMQP subsystem standing up

 Spring IDE mode
 =